Abe voices 'repentance' on WW2, touts Japan's new security role

 Abe, whose cabinet has backed reinterpretation of Japan’s constitution to allow it to aid the United States and other allies under attack, said reforms will be enacted this summer.

-Additional reporting by David Brunnstrom, Nathan Layne, Patricia Zengerle; Editing by Leslie Adler, Jeffrey Benkoe, Toni Reinhold and Meredith Mazzilli
+Additional reporting by David Brunnstrom, Nathan Layne, Patricia Zengerle, Seungyun Oh and Michael Martina; Editing by Leslie Adler, Jeffrey Benkoe, Toni Reinhold, Meredith Mazzilli and Nick Macfie